 Our historical net tangible book value as of September 30, 2020 was \$142.4 million, or \$1.03 per share.
-Our pro forma net tangible book value as of September 30, 2020 was approximately \$152.6 million, or \$1.09 per share.
+Our pro forma net tangible book value as of September 30, 2020 was approximately \$154.6 million, or \$1.10 per share.

-After giving effect to the sale of 2,350,000 shares of common stock in this offering at the assumed initial public offering price of \$7.50 per share (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus), less the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2020 would have been approximately \$152.6 million, or approximately \$1.09 per share.
-This represents an immediate increase in net tangible book value of \$0.06 per share to existing stockholders and an immediate dilution in net tangible book value of \$6.41 per share to new investors of common stock in this offering.
+After giving effect to the sale of 2,350,000 shares of common stock in this offering at the initial public offering price of \$8.50 per share, less the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2020 would have been approximately \$154.6 million, or approximately \$1.10 per share.
+This represents an immediate increase in net tangible book value of \$0.07 per share to existing stockholders and an immediate dilution in net tangible book value of \$7.40 per share to new investors of common stock in this offering.
 The following table illustrates this per share dilution:

-Assumed initial public offering price per share 9 \$7.50 Historical net tangible book value per share as of September 30, 2020 1.03 Increase in pro forma net tangible book value per share attributable to new investors in this offering 0.06 Pro forma net tangible book value per share immediately after this offering 1.09 Dilution per share to new investors in this offering 9 \$6.41
+Initial public offering price per share \$8.50 Historical net tangible book value per share as of September 30, 2020 1.03 Increase in pro forma net tangible book value per share attributable to new investors in this offering 0.07 Pro forma net tangible book value per share immediately after this offering 1.10 Dilution per share to new investors in this offering 1.10 \$7.40

-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$7.50 per share (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus), would increase (decrease) our as adjusted net tangible book value, after this offering by \$2.2 million, or \$0.02 per share and the dilution per share to new investors by \$0.02, in each case assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the initial public offering price of \$8.50 per share, would increase (decrease) our as adjusted net tangible book value, after this offering by \$2.2 million, or \$0.02 per share and the dilution per share to new investors by \$0.02, in each case after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

-If the underwriter were to fully exercise its option to purchase additional shares of our common stock, including pursuant to the underwriter warrants, our pro forma net tangible book value would be \$1.11 per share.
-This represents an increase in pro forma as adjusted net tangible book value of \$0.08 per share to our existing investors and an immediate dilution of \$6.39 per share to new investors.
+If the underwriter were to fully exercise its option to purchase additional shares of our common stock, including pursuant to the underwriter warrants, our pro forma net tangible book value would be \$1.12 per share.
+This represents an increase in pro forma as adjusted net tangible book value of \$0.09 per share to our existing investors and an immediate dilution of \$7.38 per share to new investors.

-A one million share increase (decrease) in the number of shares offered by us would increase (decrease) our as adjusted net tangible book value by approximately \$7.0 million, or \$0.05 per share, and the dilution per share to new investors by approximately \$(0.04), in each case assuming the initial public offering price of \$7.50 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, remains the same, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+A one million share increase (decrease) in the number of shares offered by us would increase (decrease) our as adjusted net tangible book value by approximately \$7.9 million, or \$0.06 per share, and the dilution per share to new investors by approximately \$(0.05), in each case based on the initial public offering price of \$8.50 per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

-The following table summarizes, on an as adjusted basis as of September 30, 2020, after giving effect to this offering, the total number of shares of common stock purchased from us, the total cash consideration paid to us, or to be paid, and the average price per share paid, or to be paid, by new investors purchasing shares in this offering, at an assumed initial public offering price of \$7.50 per share, which is the midpoint of the estimated public offering price range set forth on the cover page of this prospectus, before deducting the estimated underwriting discounts and commissions:
+The following table summarizes, on an as adjusted basis as of September 30, 2020, after giving effect to this offering, the total number of shares of common stock purchased from us, the total cash consideration paid to us, or to be paid, and the average price per share paid, or to be paid, by new investors purchasing shares in this offering, at the initial public offering price of \$8.50 per share before deducting the estimated underwriting discounts and commissions:

-Shares Purchased Total Consideration Average Price Number Percent Amount Percent Per Share Existing stockholders % \$ - - % \$ New investors 2,350,000 100% \$17,625,000 100% \$ 7.50 Total 2,350,000 100% \$17,625,000 100% \$ 7.50
+Shares Purchased Total Consideration Average Pric Number Percent Amount Pe Percent Per Share Existing stockholders % \$ % \$ New investors 2,350,000 100% \$19,975,000 100% \$ 8.50 Total 2,350,000 100% \$19,975,000 100% \$ 8.50